m-chaturvedi/misc-1/notes.md

 ### Limitations and observations
-- Security: Provides auth via TLS.
+- gRPC Security: Provides auth via TLS.
+Not tested.
 - Written in C++ with bindings in all major languages.
 - Provides async, so no need to wait on network failure.
 - Also comes with protobuf which is a popular serialization mechanism.